mohammedsouleymane/logseq/pages/msr.md

 			- **Histograms**: Show frequency distributions.
 			- **Boxplots**: Visualize medians and IQRs, highlighting outliers, whiskers indicating extent of the dataset.
 			- **Scatterplots**: Explore relationships between two variables.
+				- if scatterplot is too crowded use hexbin plot
 		- #### **Using quantile-quantile (Q-Q) plots**
 			- Compare data distribution to a theoretical distribution (e.g., normal).
 			- Deviations from the diagonal line indicate departures from normality.